-Raw onions - Sliced red onions or scallions (green onions) can add a bit more fire to your salad.
+Onions - Sliced red onions or scallions (green onions) can add a bit more fire to your salad.

-Cilantro (coriander) – Mix chopped cilantro along with the tomatoes and some onion – oops, we’re back to pico de gallo.
+Cilantro (coriander) – Mix chopped cilantro with the tomatoes and some onion – oops, we’re back to pico de gallo.

 Tortilla chips – It’s a requirement, isn’t it?
 Because I try not to have added oil, I make my own.
 I start by making my own corn tortillas, then cut them and bake them.
 That’s a bit extreme for a weeknight, but you can make them ahead.
 Be sure to hide them from yourself so that there’s something left for the salad.